 Free Download Manager follows on from BitComet as an example of an app that does multiple jobs, saving you from having to install and run separate apps for different types of downloading jobs.

 PicoTorrent is an extremely lightweight BitTorrent client, meaning it can run on old or basic computer hardware without issue.
 It includes all the basics you’d want from a BitTorrent client, such as support for creating torrents, downloading from magnet links, DHT, PEX, LSD, and IP filters.
-It has a clean and simple user interface any torrent user will be able to understand immediately.
+It has a clean and simple user interface that any torrent user will be able to understand immediately.

 It can only be considered a great replacement for BitComet if you’re looking for a client that cuts out a lot of the BitComet features you don’t need.
 PicoTorrent doesn’t support eMule, download scheduling, or even RSS feeds.
 It doesn’t have a remote app or browser extension.
 But for people who don’t use these features, PicoTorrent’s less cluttered user interface and low memory footprint may make it the perfect choice.

 BitLord makes the list as an obvious replacement for BitComet because the software was initially based on and under license from BitComet.
 But looking at the two BitTorrent clients side-by-side, BitComet’s DNA is hard to see in BitLord.
 BitLord was ultimately completely rewritten and is now based on Deluge.